AgalmicVentures/Environment/scripts/README.md

 #### `setup_sensors.sh`
 Installs and configures the lm_sensors package (e.g. for temperature sensors).

+#### `ssh_tunnel.sh`
+Helper script for setting up SSH tunnels: it passes its arguments to `ssh` along with options to fork it to run in the background, and heartbeat once per minute, allowing up to 60 misses.
+This results in unobtrusive tunnels that are resilient to short disruptions in the connection.
+For example:

+	scripts/ssh_tunnel.sh -L 12222:localhost:80 ihutchinson@AAA.BBB.CCC.DDD

 #### `update_packages.sh`
 Updates and upgrades the system packages.
 Usable in cron (though `unattended-upgrades` is recommended).